 How do you usually move around Venice?

-Most of the time, Venetians prefer to move by foot.
-Moving by foot is the fastest and most efficient mean of transportation in Venice… if you know how to get to your destination of course!
+Most of the time, Venetians prefer to move on foot.
+Moving on foot is the fastest and most efficient mean of transportation in Venice… if you know how to get to your destination of course!
 Most Venetians use public transportation when necessary, as when water must be crossed.
-Rowing boats are mainly used for sport or for the pleasure of rowing itself, motor boats are mainly used for transportation of goods and during days off for enjoying the lagoon.
+Rowing boats are mainly used for sport or for the pleasure of rowing itself, motorboats are mainly used for transportation of goods and during days off for enjoying the lagoon.

 Does every Venetian have a boat?